The Never Say Never Guy: Critical reception

 Temitope Delano of tooXclusive described The Never Say Never Guy as an unfocused and inconsistent album, criticizing Skales for relying heavily on big-name features while offering weak lyrics and a lack of clear artistic direction.
 Despite a few decent tracks, Delano felt the project suffered from identity confusion and failed to reflect the resilience implied by its title.
 The review concluded: "The Never Say Never Guy failed to impress even with him flirting with array of styles and personas."
 Joey Akan of Pulse Nigeria saw the album as an underwhelming project that failed to live up to Skales' inspiring personal comeback story.
 While the album had a few standout moments, it was ultimately let down by weak songwriting, poor production, and a lack of direction.
 The review concluded: “If we divest ourselves from his beautiful story, and focus on the music on display, then there's enough average material to support the 'negative' voices.”
 Akan rated the album a 2.5/5.

 Oluwatosin Adeshokan of YNaija felt that the album was a disappointing effort from Skales, stating that despite its impressive guest list and production credits, the album lacked direction and personality.
 He observed that the featured artists consistently outshone Skales, who seemed to have little presence on his own songs.
 Adeshokan concluded that "Skales needs to go underground for a while, rediscover what made him the sought-after rapper from Kaduna and do right by the people that believe in him."
+Chiagoziem Onyekwena of FilterFree said that The Never Say Never Guy showed Skales’ focus on money and women, calling some tracks "dope" while others were "generic."
+He added that the album "could have been more solid" and concluded that Skales "continues to punch way below his creative weight class."
+He gave the album a rating of 50%.